 Before her time at ACS CAN, Jennifer worked in the tobacco cessation and Affordable Care Act policy at the American Lung Association, grassroots and federal advocacy at the Campaign for Tobacco-Free Kids, and research and event planning at the American University Center for Congressional and Presidential Studies.
 She received her B.A. and M.A. in political science from American University.

-Peter Fotos - PhRMA
+Shauna Gardner - PhRMA

 Anan Al-Janadi, MD - President-Elect, Michigan Society of Hematology and Oncology

 Anas Al-Janadi, MD, is a board-certified physician specializing in hematology and oncology.
 Dr. Al-Janadi earned his Doctor of Medicine degree from Damascus University School of Medicine in 1991 and started residency training in Internal Medicine at Damascus University Hospitals in Syria, graduating in 1994.
 In the United States, he successfully completed a second Internal Medicine Residency (1995-1998) at St. Barnabas Hospital/Cornell Medical.